syncfusion-content/windowsforms-docs/WindowsForms/Maps/User-Interaction.md

 ![](Map-Selection_images/Map-Selection_img1.png)

-MultiSelection can be performed by selecting the map shape and holding the ctrl key over the map.
+Multiple selection can be performed by selecting the map shape and holding the ctrl key over the map.

 Screenshot: